 5 Things You Didn’t Know You Could Do Inside Star Wars: Galaxy’s Edge

-There are so many things to do at Disney's Star Wars lands in Orlando and Anaheim.
+• Here are my favorite little-known things you can do at Disney’s Star Wars lands in Orlando and Anaheim.

-Ever since Disney’s Star Wars land opened at both Disney World and Disneyland a few years ago, fans have been able to live out their Star Wars dreams in an interactive theme park experience.
-And because there are so many things to do at Star Wars: Galaxy’s Edge, it’s easy to miss out on some of the theme park area’s hidden secrets.
+Ever since Disney’s Star Wars land opened at both Disney World and Disneyland in 2019, fans have been able to live out their Star Wars dreams in an interactive theme park experience.
+But because there are so many things to do at Star Wars: Galaxy’s Edge, it’s easy to miss out on some of the theme park area’s hidden secrets.

 Lesser-Known Things to Do at Star Wars: Galaxy’s Edge